-How Simba Sleep handles their negative reviews is a great example that brands should follow.
+How BLK & Bold handles their negative reviews is a great example that brands should follow.

 The team publishes their responses to bad reviews on the website, so they are transparent to all potential customers about how they handle cases.
-In the above example, they apologized first and foremost, then briefly explained the procedure, and offered the collection of the faulty product as well as a full refund as the immediate solution.
+In the above example, they apologized first and foremost, then briefly explained the procedure, and offered the collection of the faulty product as well as a direct support line to create a smooth refund process!